googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 weight: 4
 ---

-This step assumes that you have completed the Tutorial prerequisites and all prior steps and have the Game Frontend, Director and MatchFunction built and pushed to your configured image registry.
+This step assumes that you have completed the Tutorial prerequisites and all prior steps and have the Game Frontend, Director and Match Function built and pushed to your configured image registry.
 If you have done all of this, lets proceed.

 ## Customizing Open Match Installation

 Open Match Core although installed needs to be customized to be operational.
-The core customizations Open Match needs are the MatchFunction and Evaluator.
+The core customizations Open Match needs are the Match Function and Evaluator.
 We already built and pushed the Match Function in the previous step.
 The next step is to build and push an Evaluator.

 ### Build and Push Evaluator